victoroshi/alx-low_level_programming/0x0C-more_malloc_free/README.md

 ### General
 - How to use the exit function
 - What are the functions calloc and realloc from the standard library and how to use them
+- Tackle some projects that relates to malloc